First Listen! Tony Momrelle – All The Things You Are (Louie Vega Remix) (Reel People Music)

 Ever wondered who are the ones we’ll remember in a 20 years time?!?
 As far for me, I have no doubt as to how UK singer Tony Momrelle will be on the list.
 With thanks to Reel People Music and their constant artist development work.

-From from his last album – ‘Keep Pushing’ – the soothing ‘All The Things You Are’ receives a nice twist by Louie Vega.
+From from his last album – ‘Keep Pushing’ – the soothing ‘All The Things You Are’ receives a nice twist courtesy of Louie Vega.
 The latter turning it into a classy feel good cool groove, in the tradition of these great R&B/Dance blasts which use to prevail by the beginning of the 80’s.

 Download from Traxsource.

-Thank god for the friend who, nearly 20 years ago, persuaded a young Tony Momrelle to visit the Olympic Studios in Barnes, South London and contribute a few backing vocals.
+Thank God for the friend who, nearly 20 years ago, persuaded a young Tony Momrelle to visit the Olympic Studios in Barnes, South London and contribute a few backing vocals.
 Momrelle was 18 and well on his way with a Youth Training Scheme in the car industry.
 Music being something of a sideline…

 Momrelle picks the story up.
 “I was looking at a career in marketing.
 I had been messing around in a Hip-Hop band, and a few people knew I could sing.
 I wasn’t convinced though about travelling across London for a random job I knew nothing about.
 Of course I did go down to Barnes and there was Gloria Estefan in the studio waiting for me.”